 From Spectators to Collaborators: How Soul Justice Project’s New Show Needs You Involved

-This year’s show blends the aesthetics that characterize SJP, it creates a space for dialogue around issues that are particularly polarizing or hard to discuss.
-It explores the “narrative of the middle,” and how imperative it is for us to listen to it.
+This year’s show blends the aesthetics that characterize SJP.
+It creates a space for dialogue around issues that are particularly polarizing or hard to discuss.
+It explores the “narrative of the middle” and how imperative it is for us to listen to it.

 “I believe people’s stories build bridges between all that distance, that wide middle space between the right and the left, and people see each other through those stories and understand one another.
 Hopefully, art can do that and inspire new ways of knowing,” Xanthia says.

-Xanthia and Tomás are both artistic directors for this show and closely collaborate on the guidance and creation of the work.
-But really, it is an ensemble-driven process in which all the artists involved shape the final product based on on-going discoveries.
+Xanthia and Tomás are both artistic directors for this show and collaborate closely on the guidance and creation of the work.
+But really, it is an ensemble-driven process in which all the artists involved shape the final product based on ongoing discoveries.

 Your role as an audience member

 “What we would like from the audience is to enter the theater as collaborators, not spectators.
 If something is moving you, express it,” Says Tomás.
-“Come with a level of vulnerability and when the time comes to express your feelings during the dialogue, speak as honestly and openly as possible.”
+“Come with a level of vulnerability, and when the time comes to express your feelings during the dialogue, speak as honestly and openly as possible.”

 When: 5/18 & 5/19 8:00 p.m.